-- · base salary; - · annual bonus; - long-term equity in the form of restricted stock and long-term equity incentives in the form of RSU's; and - special benefits and perquisites (e.g., contributions to our defined contribution plan, additional disability insurance, an automobile allowance and automobile maintenance and repairs).
+- base salary; - annual bonus;

+- long-term equity in the form of restricted stock and long-term equity incentives in the form of RSUs; and - special benefits and perquisites (e.g., contributions to our defined contribution plan, additional disability insurance, an automobile allowance and automobile maintenance and repairs).

-Base salary and annual bonus are cash-based, while long-term equity and long-term equity incentives consists of restricted stock awards and RSU's, respectively.
-In determining compensation, the compensation committee does not have a specific allocation goal between cash and equity-based compensation.
+Base salary and annual bonus are cash-based, while long-term equity and long-term equity incentives consists of restricted stock awards and RSUs, respectively.
+In determining compensation, the compensation committee does not have a specific allocation goal between cash and equity-based compensation though the committee determined that base salary and cash bonuses (except to the extent based on the attainment of performance criteria), should continue to decrease as a percentage of total compensation and long-term equity and other incentive awards should increase as a percentage of total compensation.